Jazz Chisholm Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.35).

-- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he threw four innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Thursday, Sept.
+21 against the Philadelphia Phillies, the left-hander went four innings, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.